Bodayngo/lab-server/README.md

 >
 > If your certificate will require subject alternative names (SANs) such as hostnames or IP addresses, or even altering key/extended key usage options, then changes to the openSSL configuration file will need to be made.
 To do so, separate openSSL configration files are made for each server or client certificate generated.
 Not only does this allow you to alter configuration options from a template, but it keeps record of what was used an input for certificate creation, should it need to be referenced again in the future.
 >
-> As an example, Let's say I want to have a server certificate (cn=server.lab.local) that has two SANs.
+> As an example, Let's say I want to have a server certificate (cn=server.bodayngo.lab) that has two SANs.
 One will be a DNS subdomain (server), the other will be an IP address (10.1.20.10).
 I would need to make the following changes to the configuration file:
 >
 > ```
 > [ server_cert ]